Stichting What Matters 2U

 Objectives according to ANBI regulations & Policy plan

-PwC wants to increase its social relevance with its Corporate Sustainability strategy.
+PwC wants to increase its social relevance with its Community Program.
 Recognising the efforts of employees who support charitable and voluntary organisations is an important part of this.

 The foundation rewards civil society organisations for which PwC employees volunteer with two types of Rewards: What Matters 2U Action Reward and the What Matters 2U Donation.